-2. Give a tour
+2. Give a video tour

 3. Celebrate the holidays

-4. Re-create a moment in history
+4. Recreate a moment in history

 Videos help students visualize and remember these important moments.
 It also gives students the opportunity to experiment with digital storytelling.
-Because these events actually happened, students will be challenged to bring each scene to life accurately.
+And students will be challenged to bring each scene to life accurately.

-5. Try stop-motion
+5. Try stop-motion video

-Video project ideas for High School
+Video project ideas for middle and high school students